-- WIPP geology and geochemical data pertain to temperature conditions at ~ 25°C. This is a clear limitation of the safety case as elevated temperatures will likely be present in an HLW repository. - The lack of a good understanding of the microbiology associated with salt formations was a critical limitation in the safety case that forced very conservative assumptions and engineering decisions that were relatively costly for the WIPP project.
+- WIPP geology and geochemical data used in PA pertain to temperature conditions at ~ 25°C. This is a clear limitation of the current safety case since elevated temperatures will likely be present in a HLW repository and a re-assessment of existing higher-temperature data and the collection of new higher-temperature data is likely needed. - The lack of a good understanding of the microbiology associated with salt formations was a critical limitation in the safety case that forced very conservative assumptions and engineering decisions that were relatively costly for the WIPP project.
 It is critical to develop a robust understanding of microbial effects in salt so that these effects can be accounted for in the HLW safety case and, in many cases, shown to be insignificant and therefore eliminated from consideration. - The phases found in salt are relatively well understood and are somewhat ubiquitous among the many salt formations that have been studies worldwide.
-The effects of temperature on the stability of these phases and their potential towards alteration are an added data need that is specific to the HLW case. - The presence of water in salt and the humidity associated with this water is well understood in the absence of thermal effects as is the case in WIPP.
+The effects of temperature on the stability of these phases and their potential towards alteration are an added data need that is specific to the HLW case. - The presence of water in salt and the humidity associated with this water is well understood in the absence of thermal effects - as is the case in WIPP.
 The potential effect of temperature on inclusions, water availability and relative humidity are needed to understand what happens in the absence of brine intrusion and are needed inputs to predict microbial behavior.